A Record Low on Average 30-year Fixed Mortgage: 3.29%

+Long-term U.S. mortgage rates have sunk to a record low, giving many homeowners an opening to refinance their loans to free up money to spend or save.

-The average rate on a 30-year fixed mortgage has hit a record low of 3.29%, driven down by investors shifting money into the safety of U.S. Treasurys as the coronavirus outbreak has deepened.
+The average rate on a 30-year fixed mortgage hit a record low of 3.29% this week from 3.45% last week, mortgage buyer Freddie Mac said Thursday.
+The decline is being driven by investors shifting money out of the stock market and into the safety of U.S. Treasurys as the coronavirus outbreak has deepened.
+Long-term mortgage rates tend to track the yields on the 10-year Treasury note, so they typically fall in tandem.

-This new average, down sharply from last week's 3.45%, is the lowest for a 30-year fixed mortgage since Freddie Mac started tracking such rates in 1971, the mortgage buyer said Thursday.
+The new 3.29% average rate is the lowest for a 30-year fixed mortgage since Freddie Mac started tracking such rates in 1971.

 The housing market is a key pillar of the U.S. economy, so any increase in purchase and refinancings could provide economic support.
 More money in the pockets of households tends to drive up consumer spending, the U.S. economy's primary fuel.